neoreuvenla/msc-comp-sci/README.md

 Concluding modules included **Research Proposal** and **Independent Research Project**.

-Note that, in order to preserve academic integrity, information relating to summative assessments is *encrypted*.
+Note that, in order to preserve academic integrity, information relating to summative assessments is uploaded in an *encrypted* format.

 <br>